-The MCSU is expecting a less than 1% reduction in our overall inspection statics compaired to FY 2018.
-Due to retirements and resignations, the MCSU had a reduction of seven certified inspectors.
+The MCSU is expecting a less than 1% reduction in our overall inspection statics compaired to FY 2019.
+Due to retirements and resignations, the MCSU had a reduction of one certified inspector.
 The Alabama Law Enforcement Agency is in the process of hiring new troopers for the Highway Patrol Division.
-Once these new personnel are trained and certified, only then will it be authorized to transfer personnel to the MCSU.
+Once new personnel are trained and certified, only then will it be authorized to transfer personnel to the MCSU.

 Currently, Inspectors will utilize designated pull off sites, two virtual Weighing In Motion (WIM) sites and one fixed weight/inspection station site to safely conduct inspections.
-Resources will be allocated based on real-time data from Center for Advanced Public Safety (CAPS).
+Resources will be allocated based on real-time data from Center for Advanced Public Safety (CAPS) and International Road Dynamics (IRD).
 Inspectors are assigned territories based on crash data, citizen complaints, and high commercial vehicle traffic areas.
 Program consistency and effectiveness will be measured through the timely and accurate submission and review of Driver/Vehicle Examination reports.
 MCSU supervisors will monitor inspections submitted by enforcement personnel regularly to ensure inspections are being conducted in accordance with the CVSA Inspection Criteria.